dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
- yeah I guess sure
+ yes I guess sure
-oh you can't review mathematically you can reason mathematically about imperative programs but it's a whole lot harder and it's much more easy to
+you can't review mathematically you can reason mathematically about imperative programs but it's a whole lot harder and it's much more easy to